-Take a stroll to get close-up views of early Gold Rush architecture.
-Check out highlights including the 1849 Eagle Theater, and the B.F.
+Take a stroll to get close-up views of the early architecture from this quaint California gold rush town.
+Check out highlights, including the 1849 Eagle Theater, and the B.F.
 Hastings Building, built in 1853 and the former home of the California Supreme Court.
 Since this area is the western terminus for the Pony Express postal service, you’ll want to pay your respects at the iconic two-ton statue honoring the legendary pony riders of the past.

 Craving some deep insights into California’s past?
 Then head over to the California Museum, home to the California Hall of Fame, the state’s official museum of history.
 Depicting California’s rich history and diverse culture, the museum highlights the contributions of women and under-represented groups.

 Check out the California Hall of Fame to get the stories behind familiar faces.
 Gaze up at the six-story Constitution Wall, a unique interpretation of the California Constitution and the largest piece of public art in Sacramento.

 Immerse yourself in interactive experiences.
 Step aboard a bus to hear immigrants describe the challenges of coming to California and meet a “ghost” who recounts his family’s experiences in California, from the Gold Rush era to the present day.

 Explore the exhibit dedicated to California’s indigenous peoples.
 Through artifacts, original art, oral histories, and an interactive language kiosk, the exhibit depicts the legacies of over 100 tribes.